gorlanwix/3d-viewer/README.md

 ### Front-end

 The 3D Viewer Wix app allows site creators to upload their 3D models to an environment configurable through the settings panel.
 Site visitors will be able to see the model on a canvas that the site owner can customize.
+The application is not compatible with mobile devices.

 Site owners can control:
 * Lighting